MolBIFFM/PTGLtools/README.md

 # PTGLtools (formerly labeled VPLG)

-This package includes software for the analysis of protein structure topologies.
+This package contains software for the analysis of topologies of protein structures.
 The main part of this package is the computation of topology graphs based on three-dimensional structures from the Protein Data Bank (PDB) and the secondary structure assignment from Define Secondary Structure of Proteins (DSSP).
 This software is able to read in legacy PDB files and macromolecular Crystallographic Information Files (mmCIFs) and therefore able to process large structures of > 62 chains or > 99,999 atoms.
 The software is used to fill the Protein Topology Graph Library (PTGL).

-## Included software
+## Contained software

 Each top-level directory contains one software part of this package.